bitpay/insight-api/README.md

-ENABLE_MAILBOX # if "true" will enable mailbox plugin ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_EMAILSTORE # if "true" will enable a plugin to store data with a validated email address ENABLE_CURRENCYRATES # if "true" will enable a plugin to obtain historic conversion rates for various currencies ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
+ENABLE_MAILBOX # if "true" will enable mailbox plugin ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_CURRENCYRATES # if "true" will enable a plugin to obtain historic conversion rates for various currencies ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
 ENABLE_HTTPS # if "true" it will server using SSL/HTTPS
+ENABLE_EMAILSTORE # if "true" will enable a plugin to store data with a validated email address INSIGHT_EMAIL_CONFIRM_HOST # Only meanfull if ENABLE_EMAILSTORE is enable.
+Hostname for the confirm URLs.
+E.g: 'https://insight.bitpay.com'

 ```